MatiasBerrueta/fem-QR-Code-Component/README.md

-This is my first challenge in Frontdnd Mentor
+This is my first challenge in Frontend Mentor